Nationwide Home Burglary Defense Lawyers

 While most home burglary cases are tried at the state level, additional federal charges might also apply.
 A defendant accused of entering a home with firearms, for instance, might face federal weapons charges.

 This is especially common in cases that generate media attention, as so many home invasion cases do.
 Federal authorities are under a lot of pressure to take action, so they actively look for ways to literally make a federal case out of the situation.

 If you believe that you’re under federal suspicion or charge, you need to work with lawyers who are extensively experienced in both state and federal criminal defense.
 We can help.

 Talk to Our Texas Burglary Defense Lawyers Today

 Burglary and home burglary are very serious charges in the state of Texas.
-At Oberheiden Law Group, PLLC, we’re ready to fight for you.
+At Oberheiden, P.C., we’re ready to fight for you.